Covering a set of line segments with a few squares: Problem 3 for k=1 : A Longest 1-Coverable Subtrajectory

-\begin{repeatobservation}{obs:edge_pair_to_hotspot} Given a pair of non-parallel edges $e_i$ and $e_j$ of $\mathcal{T}$, there is at most one unit square $H$ such that the top left corner of $H$ lies on $e_i$, and the bottom right corner of $H$ lies on $e_j$. \end{repeatobservation}
+To compute a longest 1-coverable subtrajectory we now have two cases, as described by Lemma~\ref{lem:characterization_k=1}.
+In the first case, i.e. when there is a vertex $v_i$ on the boundary of $H$, we use the existing algorithm of Gudmundsson et al.~\cite{hotspots2013} to compute the longest 1-coverable subtrajectory.
+It remains to handle the second case, i.e. when there are two trajectory edges passing through opposite corners of $H$.
+We begin by showing a useful lemma.

-\begin{proof} Consider shifting a point $p$ along $e_i$ or $e_j$.
-The function $g_i(p_x)=p_y$ (respectively $g_j$) expressing the $y$-coordinate of $p$ as a function of its $x$-coordinate is linear.
-Let $p$ be the topleft corner of $H$, and shift it along $e_1$.
-Since $g_i$ and $g_j$ are linear, $h(p_x) = g_i(p_x)-g_j(p_x+1)$ is also linear, and thus there is only one value $p_x$ such that $h(p_x)=1$.
-The observation follows. \end{proof}
+\begin{lemma} Given a pair of non-parallel edges $e_i$ and $e_j$ of $\T$, there is at most one unit square $H$ such that the top left corner of $H$ lies on $e_i$, and the bottom right corner of $H$ lies on $e_j$. \end{lemma}